 MindSphere and Industrial Edge will define the new structure of data processing for the factories.
 In this context, edge computing is used to optimize our cloud computing system by performing data processing at the edge of the network, which means, near to the source of the data.

-(Read my previous blogs for a general introduction to the Lean Digital Factory program, the application of the North Star principle of lean manufacturing, and the Mindsphere Manufacturing Data Platform.)
+(Read my previous blogs for a general introduction how we deal with it in our own factories: Connecting 30 factories, North Star principle Manufacturing Data Platform.)

-A key challenge of all our LDF use cases is, how can we get our data processed from so many different devices.
+A key challenge is, how can we get our data processed from so many different devices.